POD Websites: How To Increase Art Sales

 - Promote your work to everyone.

-What are your thoughts about selling prints of your original artwork?
+What are your thoughts on selling prints of your original artwork?
 Do you think it is worth the energy to increase art sales?
 Are you using any POD websites?
 If so which ones are you using and what are your thoughts?